How can we join the Books in Homes® Program?

 Where do the books come from?

 Premier publisher Scholastic Australia is the Books in Homes® distribution partner.
-Scholastic sources the long list of titles from its own publishing activities, as well as multiple publishers from around Australia then the Book Selection Committee selects the titles for each of the Book Catalogues.
+Scholastic sources the long list of titles from its own publishing activities, as well as multiple publishers from around Australia and then the Book Selection Committee selects the titles for each of the Book Catalogues.
 Once orders come in, Scholastic ships the books to participating childcare centres, preschools and primary schools.

 What length of time do we need to commit for?